mfbsouza/boislib/CONTRIBUTING.md

 ## Outside contributions

-contributions from developers that doesn't have write permissions to the repository must come from `patches` and/or `pull requests`.
+Contributions from developers that doesn't have write permissions to the repository must come from `patches` and/or `pull requests`.

 ### General rules around patches